About

 Hi there!
 I’m Brooke.

-I’m all about creativity, fashion, entrepreneurship, and learning more about what I don't know.
+I’m all about creativity, climate, and learning more about what I don't know.

 Areas of Specialization